Most of the high quality art markers use an alcohol-based ink.

-But Copic markers themselves won’t get you very far.
+But just buying the right markers isn’t going to get you very far.
 Because half of the magic is in using the right paper for your markers.

-So you might be wondering if you can use Copic markers on watercolor paper.
+So you might be wondering if watercolor paper is any good for alcohol markers.

-You can indeed use Copic markers on watercolor paper, but it’s not very easy to pull it off and most beginners will be better off with standard marker paper.
+You can indeed use alcohol-based markers on watercolor paper, but it’s not very easy to pull it off and most beginners will be better off with standard marker paper.

 What to expect